More about This Topic

-In my experience, Cook County courts won’t even make the calculation.
-They’ll just say that the social security disability benefit to the child satisfies the child support obligation.
+In my experience, for Social Security Disability Benefits, Cook County courts won’t even make the calculation.
+They’ll just say that the social security disability insurance benefit to the child satisfies the child support obligation.

 Is Social Security Income For the Purposes of Maintenance (Formerly Known As Alimony)

 Social security income will be considered in whether a spouse will be awarded maintenance or not in Illinois.

 “The court shall first determine whether a maintenance award is appropriate, after consideration of all relevant factors, including:..all sources of public and private income including, without limitation, disability and retirement income” 750 ILCS 504(a)

 If you’re living exclusively off of Social Security, it is unlikely that you will be eligible to pay maintenance or alimony.
 But if you’re living off of a pension, dividends from an IRA or 401k, you work part-time and receive Social Security, then the Social Security will be counted in your income for the purposes of determining maintenance.

 Can you Garnish Social Security Income?

 In theory you can garnish Social Security Income for child support but I have never seen or heard it be done.
 It is very unlikely that any domestic relations court would allow for it.
 You’d be better off getting a judgment for child support and then collecting on that judgment in civil court.